-This warning symbol means danger.
-You are in a situation that could cause bodily injury.
 Before you work on any equipment, be aware of the hazards involved with electrical circuitry and be familiar with standard practices for preventing accidents.
-Use the statement number provided at the end of each warning to locate its translation in the translated safety warnings that accompanied this device.
-Statement 1071
+Read the installation instructions before using, installing, or connecting the system to the power source.
+Use the statement number at the beginning of each warning statement to locate its translation in the translated safety warnings for this device.